apache/gravitino-playground/README.md

 In companies, there may be different departments using different data stacks.

-In this sample, HR department uses Apache Hive to store its data.
+In this example, HR department uses Apache Hive to store its data.

 Sales department uses PostgreSQL to store its data.

-This sample have generated some data for two departments.
+This example have generated some data for two departments.

 You can queries some interesting results use Gravitino.